 the graphical interface double click the stanford-tregex.jar file.

-From version 1.2 on, Tregex bundles the Tsurgeon tree transformation language.
+Tsurgeon: A good introduction is the powerpoint slides for Tsurgeon by Marie-Catherine de Marneffe.
 Tsurgeon can be run from the command line and is also incorporated into the TregexGUI graphical interface.
 Its syntax is presented on the Tsurgeon javadoc page.

 Tregex was written by Galen Andrew and Roger Levy.
 Tsurgeon was written by Roger Levy.
 The graphical interface for both was written by Anna Rafferty.
 A lot of bug fixing and various extensions to both were done by John Bauer.
 Semgrex was written by Chloe Kiddon and John Bauer.
 These programs also rely on classes developed by others as part of the Stanford JavaNLP project.

 There is a paper describing Tregex and Tsurgeon.
 You're encouraged to cite it if you use Tregex or Tsurgeon.